georiot/cert-manager-webhook-constellix/README.md

 ```

 Note that we use the `cert-manager` namespace, but it may make more sense in
-your setup to hame more nuanced namespace management.
+your setup to same more nuanced namespace management.

 1. Create Issuer(s), we'll use `letsencrypt` for example.
 We'll use
 `ClusterIssuer` here, which will be available accross namespaces.
 You may
 prefer to use `Issuer`.
-This is where `NS1` API options are set (`endpoint`,
+This is where `Constellix` API options are set (`endpoint`,
 `ignoreSSL`).

 Staging issuer (**optional**):